tijaska/sossms/index.md

 and the message will flow to its intended recipient.</p>

 <p>The sossms apps are implemented as <strong>progressive web apps (PWAs)</strong>.
 These can be downloaded and installed on smartphones
-like classic phone apps, and launched from an icon on the desktop.
+just like classic phone apps, and launched from an icon on the desktop.
 But even if they haven't been installed in advance, they can still run like a web page in a browser if the need arises unexpectedly.
 As it well may for a rescue messaging system.</p>

 <h3>A choice of maps</h3>

 <p>When a stranded driver initiates a help request, their app uses their phone's geolocation facilities to get an accurate measure of their
 current location.
-This is included on the message that their app sends, with the other data entered by the stranded driver, as a URL that when clicked by the recipient will open the target PWA if it is installed, or default to opening a web page that delivers the same function if the PWA is not installed.
-Either way, the recipient gets to see the info entered by the stranded driver, and can display a map showing their location.
+This is included on the message that their app sends to the rescue hub, with the other data entered by the stranded driver.
+The recipient will see the info entered by the stranded driver, and can display a map showing their location.
 The rescue driver can request turn by turn navigational guidance to the stranded driver, if the maps of the reserve in question are accurate.</p>

 <p>Google street view maps does a great job of identifying streets in towns and cities, but not so much dirt tracks in nature reserves.
 The sossms apps offer three choices of map.
 Here they are, all pointing to the same area in a nature reserve:</p>